Company History and A. R. & W. A. Sandri Profiles

 A.R.
 Sandri remained the Chairman of the Board until he passed away at the age of 99.
 He spent most of his time at his farm in Southern New Hampshire in his waning days.

 W.A.
-Sandri is CEO of all the Sandri Companies, and still finds the time to give to the community generously as a philanthropist of the highest degree.
+Sandri was CEO of all the Sandri Companies until his passing in December of 2012.
+W.A. found time to give to the community generously as a philanthropist of the highest degree.
 His dedication to the Big Brothers Big Sisters Association goes back to the late 1970's.
-His annual Big Brothers Big Sisters charity golf tournament--which celebrated its 25th anniversary in 2006--has raised hundreds of thousands of dollars to benefit both the local Franklin County Chapter of BBBS and to fund the national "High School Bigs" program.
+His annual Big Brothers Big Sisters charity golf tournament--which celebrated its 25th anniversary in 2006--has raised nearly one million dollars to benefit both the local Franklin County Chapter of BBBS and to fund the national "High School Bigs" program.
 On August 6, 2007 W.A.
 Sandri was awarded the inaugural Leadership in Philanthropy award by the Big Brothers Big Sisters of America.

-The past 79 years have been a wonderful and successful journey; we’d like to take this opportunity to thank our valued customers, employees, friends, and family.
+The past eight decades have been a wonderful and successful journey; we’d like to take this opportunity to thank our valued customers, employees, friends, and family.
 We sincerely look forward to sharing our future with you as well.